 I knew this wouldn't scale, but I remained hesitant to sink a bunch of time into a new, seemingly niche product after nearly killing myself to build all of the product features and infrastructure for our previous venture, uTalk.
 For most of Q1 2017, I continued making marginal improvements, but a big problem remained and was keeping us from seeing the potential for Wavve.
 Baird was still having to make manually onboard each customer by requesting design assets, creating a template, and uploading each.

-In April, Baird went to Europe for two weeks so I took over all support responsibilities and had to do all the manual design setup.
-I'd been pretty well insulated for how painful this process was, and it was even more hectic than usual because signups started really picking up.
+I'd been pretty well insulated from how painful this process was.
+Then, Baird went to Europe for two weeks so I took over all support responsibilities and had to do all the manual design setup.
+It was even more hectic than usual because signups started really picking up.
 We were adding 2-3 users per day and each of them need 3 designs setup and configured.
-I was also trying to balance a freelance job and I was also in the middle of a massive project to migrate all of our uTalk infrastructure for someone who wanted to buy our tech.
+I was also trying to balance a freelance gig, and I was also in the middle of a massive project to migrate all of our uTalk infrastructure for someone who wanted to buy our old tech.

 I started researching solutions for making the design process totally self-serve and by the time Baird got back from Europe, we decided to make this a top priority which meant moving me from the other dev work onto the big new project.

 Most months are slow and steady when you're building a SaaS business.
 Gail Goodman presentation, "The long, slow SaaS ramp of death," sums this next period up perfectly.